jubbp/ec6net-web/docs/training/foundation/index.md

 While readin through the material, you will notice some parts **are bolded.** It is suggested that you pay careful attention to this information.

 [Next -> The Nature of Amateur Radio](./modules/nature_of_ar/)

+---

+You may like to read the full [Foundation Syllabus](./syllabus/)